wyang737/MWGID/README.md

 One major presumption of this model is that the central write server is secure and writes are valid.
 Using modern trasaction hashing models (i.e. RSA key pair encryption), one can be reasonably sure of the later.
 The former could be enforced through strict security policy.

 This model for data integrity could have many implications across industries including healthcare, finance and logistics.
 However, Universal ID is an obvious use case because such a model would create in essence a verifiably tamper proof system.
 This could be a huge step in preventing corruption and streamlining aid delivery in developing nations.

+# Requirements
+1. Create a r/w system with little to no PID to protect user privacy
+2. Provide a data integrity model that relies on computational trust
+3. Provide a secure r/w server with strict authentication controls
+4. Distribute data across multiple databases to reduce storage costs and improve security